LocalGovDigital/content-standards/markdown/LocalGovDigital_ContentStandards.md

 * Links to the data, in all available formats with a link to an explanation of each format
 * Links to related information about the data

+### Content that supports the local democratic process

+Example:   Advertising for a committee meeting open to the public, invitation to contribute to a scrutiny inquiry

+#### Content guidance

+Although they have much in common, digital content for local democracy is different to digital content for local services.
+This content should seek to engage with people as citizens rather than as customers.
+Specifically it will arise from the democratic process rather than from customer demand or service departments.

+Care should be taken to provide a neutral and factual commentary of questions, proposals and decisions that come from council meetings such as cabinet and scrutiny meetings.
+The intention should be to provide content that will stimulate debate without entering that debate.
+Content should never explicitly, implicitly or by omission favour one politician or political party over another.

+Each post should be about one thing so that it translates easily through social media.
+Content should lead with something that people actually care about, in other words NOT with the details of a meeting but about the topic for that meeting.
+It should be written with a particular section of the public in mind (e.g. all residents, social workers, parents, carers).
+There should be a clear sense of why this group will want to engage with the content.

+Content should be placed where councillors can easily see and share it and steps should be taken to encourage councillors to share this content for example by email or face to face.

+#### What content should be included

+- A carefully crafted title to encourage social media sharing
+- A short paragraph below the title that summarises the post
+- An engaging and friendly style
+- A picture that tells the story

 ## References

 ### Sources